-While large houses may have had stables or coach houses, garages and carports and on-site O10 To retain and conserve the original coach house and stable structures from the Victorian and Federation periods.
-O11 To retain and conserve the original detached garage beautiful flat buildings. parking areas for motor vehicles were not elements incorporated into Victorian or Federation
+- O10 To retain and conserve the original coach house and stable structures from the Victorian and Federation periods. - O11 To retain and conserve the original detached garage buildings of the Inter-War houses and flat buildings.

-- Original garages, coach houses, stables and outbuildings must be retained and conserved. - C18 Original doors to garages that are contemporary with the construction of a contributory item are to be contained and conserved where possible.
-Where new doors must be added Repealed by NIDCR 2015 Armend to early garage structures, they are to be appropriate in colour, materials and detail to the original garage building and the contributory item with which it is associated.
+- C17 Original garages, coach houses, stables and outbuildings must be retained and conserved. - C18 Original doors to garages that are contemporary with the construction of a contributory item are to be contained and conserved where possible.
+Where new doors must be added to early garage structures, they are to be appropriate in colour, materials and detail to the original garage building and the contributory item with which it is associated.